How to weave fabric - Exam

 C) To keep the width of the fabric consistent during weaving.

-D) To wind the weft.
+D) To apply tension to the warp.

 • 27.
 What is the purpose of blocking a woven fabric?